 Probably the key part of any adventure is the adventurous bits.
 And that means setting out into the world and fending for yourself.
 Anything else becomes a bit less exciting.
 It starts to remove all the fun bits, like "where the fuck will I sleep?" or "what the hell do I do now I've run out of fuel here?"
 And it starts to become a bit of a guided tour.
-So you have to carry all you need about you.
+So you have to carry all you need on you.
 Food, clothes, a way to sleep and some of the bits to fix up your aerial stead.

 Live race tracking

 You'll be issued with a satellite tracker which can send and receive messages from anywhere on earth and send an SOS message if the cavalry needs to come and scoop you up.
 This way the whole world can tune in to follow the chaos.

 You'll get expert daily weather updates piped direct to your tracking device and emails made just for the race pilots.

 Paramotors are perhaps not what you would call reliable.
 So while you can carry some essentials on you, there are some parts that would make leaving the ground rather a challenge.
 Spare propellers or heavy engine parts for instance.
 With this in mind, we have a spares truck that can carry some of the parts you think you might need.
 Space is limited to a set size and the truck may take a while to reach you depending on where you've broken down, so don't forget to pack some sandwiches.